aot-gtm-team/documentation/docs/samples/embed.md

 ## Embed pdf file

-write a relative path to pdf file
+Upload a pdf file on GitHub then use the default viewer.

 <embed src="../pdf/What_s_New_in_OpenShift_4.11_-_Public.pdf#&scrollbar=0&view=Fit&viewrect=0,0,570,0" width="640" height="360" hspace="0" vspace="0">